yishai-git/diabetes-prediction-ml/README.md

 Results:

 Balanced dataset size: 175,328 samples
-Achieved strong model performance (you’ll fill in your metrics after running evaluations).
+Achieved strong model performance .
 HbA1c level and blood glucose were the most predictive features.

 How to Run: